 Our multi-year initiative, "Destination 2014" will take us to our centennial in 2014 and into our second century.
 This four-year initiative is intended to focus our efforts on driving our legacy of excellence through building caring relationships and engaging in innovation.
-Through our Destination 2014 initiative financial goals, over the next four years we will strive to achieve \$100 million in organic revenue growth each fiscal year and 12 percent operating earnings as a percentage of net sales by the end of fiscal 2014.
-We define organic revenue growth as the increase in net sales, less net sales from acquisitions that occurred in the current fiscal year.
+Through our Destination 2014 initiative financial goals, we will strive to achieve a minimum of \$100 million in organic revenue growth each fiscal year and 12 percent operating earnings as a percentage of net sales by the end of fiscal 2014.
+We define organic revenue growth as the increase in net sales, less net sales from acquisitions that occurred in the prior twelve-month period.

-Our net sales and net earnings for the first quarter of our fiscal year are typically lower than other quarters, and the results of our first quarter are not necessarily an indicator of spring season sales trends.
-Our focus as we enter our peak selling season is on generating customer demand for our innovative new products, while keeping production closely aligned with expected shipment volumes.
-We will continue to keep a cautionary eye on the global economic environment, retail demand, field inventory levels, commodity prices, weather conditions, competitive actions, expenses, and other factors identified below under the heading "Forward-Looking Information," which could cause our actual results to differ from our anticipated outlook.
+Our first half of fiscal 2012 financial results were solid, and we are optimistic that our results for the full fiscal year of 2012 will end positively.
+Our continued focus is on generating customer demand and aggressively driving retail sales for our innovative products, while keeping production closely aligned with expected shipment volumes.
+We will continue to keep a cautionary eye on the global economic environment, particularly Europe, retail demand, field inventory levels, commodity prices, weather conditions, competitive actions, expenses, and other factors identified below under the heading "Forward-Looking Information," which could cause our actual results to differ from our anticipated outlook.